 Since 1980, nearly all regions have experienced extensive losses of mangrove area.
-The most detailed historical records indicate that in 1980 there was a total of 188,000 km of mangroves (FAO, 2007), and while we have no accurate means of determining the global cover prior to 1980, it is thought to have been greater than 200,000 km (Spalding et al., 1997).
+The most detailed historical records indicate that in 1980 there was a total of 188,000 km2 of mangroves (FAO, 2007), and while we have no accurate means of determining the global cover prior to 1980, it is thought to have been greater than 200,000 km2 (Spalding et al., 1997).
 It is estimated that about one fifth of all mangroves have been lost since this time and today, many remaining mangrove forests are considered degraded.
 Most pronounced losses (>20%) have occurred in the Asian and Pacific regions, followed by Central America.
 Limited losses have occurred in East Africa, with only an 8% decline between 1980 and 2005.
 In some countries, the extent of loss has been much higher than the regional norm; for example, Pakistan, Honduras, the Democratic Republic of Congo, Vietnam, Sierra Leone and El Salvador each lost >40% of their 1980 coverage by 2005 (FAO, 2007).
 However, in Australia, Bangladesh, Cuba, Suriname, and the French Guiana, the extent of loss has been <1% over the same period.

-The global rate of loss of mangrove area has been declining over the past two decades; although it remains 3-5 times faster than the overall global rate of deforestation, there is considerable variation in the rate of decline among countries.
-Mangrove loss was estimated at 0.72%/annum versus 0.22%/annum for total forest loss in the 1990s, dropping to 0.66% versus 0.18%/annum during the five years up to 2005 (FAO, 2007).
-The variation between countries can be mostly attributed to national policies and legal protection.
-For example, FAO data show that since 1980, Indonesia has lost some 31% of its mangroves, whereas Malaysia has lost only 16%.
-This may be largely due to the fact that the majority of Malaysia's forests fall within a national forest reserve network and many mangroves are actively managed, whereas in Indonesia, mangroves are under extreme pressure from conversion to agriculture, aquaculture and coastal development.
+The global rate of loss of mangrove area has be declining over the past two decades; although it rema 3-5 times faster than the overall global rate of def estation, there is considerable variation in the rate decline among countries.
+Mangrove loss was estima at 0.72%/annum versus 0.22%/annum for total forest k in the 1990s, dropping to 0.66% versus 0.18%/ann during the five years up to 2005 (FAO, 2007).
+The val tion between countries can be mostly attributed to natio policies and legal protection.
+For example, FAO data sh that since 1980, Indonesia has lost some 31% of its ma groves, whereas Malaysia has lost only 16%.
+This may largely due to the fact that the majority of Malavsia's f ests fall within a national forest reserve network and ma mangroves are actively managed, whereas in Indones mangroves are under extreme pressure from conversion agriculture, aquaculture and coastal development.